 Each lightning bolt that streaks across the sky releases phenomenal energy, capable of obliterating anything it touches.
 Faced with this raw force of nature, a lightning rod should be seen not as a shield that repels the onslaught, but rather as an agile and strategic guide .
-Its true role is to offer a path of least resistance, a kind of safe highway so that the devastating energy of lightning can be channeled and dispersed safely into the ground.
+Moreover, its true role is to provide a path of least resistance, a kind of safe highway so that the devastating energy of lightning can be channeled and dispersed safely into the ground.
 This is what protects the building, its equipment, and of course, the people inside.

 What is the real purpose of a lightning rod?

-To grasp the scale of the problem, the figures speak for themselves.
+Furthermore, to grasp the scale of the problem, the figures speak for themselves.
 In 2022, the Météorage network recorded no fewer than 566,706 lightning strikes in France alone.
 Every year, lightning causes around a hundred injuries and ten deaths.
 And that's not all: without adequate protection, around a hundred single-family homes were directly struck in 2022, and ten church steeples were destroyed —a significant loss for our heritage.
 To delve deeper into the subject, the statistics on lightning risks in France are quite revealing.

 Why protecting oneself has become non-negotiable

-In the following sections, we will break down how these systems work, starting with basic physical principles and moving towards cutting-edge technologies.
+Note that in the following sections, we will break down how these systems work, starting with basic physical principles and moving towards cutting-edge technologies.
 The goal: to give you all the tools you need to understand and implement truly effective protection.

 The science behind lightning capture